Lyric setting: Intonation

 Intonation acoustically corresponds to fundamental frequency.
 It is one feature that defines the division of speech into units through the various pitches that syllables are naturally assigned.
 In this way, pitch plays an important role in differentiating stressed and unstressed syllables through lower and higher pitches, and in creating rhythm in language.
 Intonation is additionally used in speech for special effect, highlighting words to create emphasis or to support a specific emotion.
 However, this choice is made subconsciously.
-It's important to note that the application of pitch in the English language is not an artificial process, and native speakers utilize pitch fluctuations in words, sentences, and exclamations inherently.
+The application of pitch in the English language is not an artificial process, and native speakers utilize pitch fluctuations in words, sentences, and exclamations inherently.
 Recognizing lower and higher pitches in language during the process of lyric setting increases the probability of preserving the natural shape of the language.

 Duration

 In speech, duration, or length of sounds, is a suprasegmental measured in time units such as milliseconds or seconds.
 In music, however, duration is measured in note value regarding beats and their subdivisions.
 Syllables in the English language are naturally expressed with various durations.
 In partnership with pitch, the duration of a syllable can indicate the prominence of a syllable, or whether it is stressed or unstressed.
 The length of sounds contributes greatly to the rhythm of language, and the composition of poetry and lyrics.
 Recognition of the duration of syllables during lyric setting increases the probability of properly setting words, and, in addition, promoting prosody through length of musical time.